 Max barks when visitors arrive, but once I've acknowledged his barking, he stops.
-I don't really have a problem with that - he's turning out to be quite a good guard dog - at least, behind closed doors!
+I don't really have a problem with that.
+He's turned out to be quite a good guard dog - at least, behind closed doors!

 In serious cases of separation anxiety our dogs sometimes can cause mass destruction (I'm not exaggerating!) by chewing everything in sight.

-Some anxious dogs will chew anything - shoes, edges of carpets and rugs, cupboard doors, the sofa, curtains, blinds, etc., - in fact, they can easily destroy your home if left alone in this state for a couple of hours.
+Some anxious dogs will chew anything; shoes, edges of carpets and rugs, cupboard doors, the sofa, curtains, blinds, etc. I fact, they can easily destroy your home if left alone in this state for a couple of hours.

-If your dog chews when he's left alone you can minimize any damage to your home by confining him to one room - a utility room or the kitchen is often a good choice in cases like this (not much furniture to chew).
+If your dog chews when he's left alone you can minimize any damage to your home by confining him to one room.
+A utility room or kitchen is often a good choice in cases like this (not much furniture to chew).
 Just remember to make him comfortable leave him with a bowl of fresh drinking water.

 If your pet is into munching why not take a look at these 10 top tips to help stop your puppy chomping his way through your home?

 Digging and scratching at floors, walls, or doors is a classic sign of separation anxiety in dogs.